60cod/realtime-translator/README.md

 - **Live Transcription**: Real-time interim and final transcript display
 - **Text Selection Translation**: Translate any selected text on the page
 - **Interactive Result Navigation**: Click-to-scroll linking between speech recognition and translation results
+- **Note Panel**: Store the original and translation pairs and download as a file

 ### Technical Highlights
 - **High Accuracy**: >91% speech recognition accuracy with AssemblyAI